mlfoundations/open_flamingo/open_flamingo/eval/README.md

 ## Distributed evaluation
 Our codebase uses DistributedDataParallel to parallelize evaluation by default, so please make sure to set the `MASTER_ADDR` and `MASTER_PORT` environment variables or use `torchrun` (see sample scripts section below).

-We have also implemented distributed evaluation using Deepspeed, which additionally shards model parameters across GPUs for memory savings.
-To use Deepspeed instead of DDP, use the `--deepspeed` flag.

 We also support evaluating at a lower precision using the `--precision` flag.
 We find minimal difference between evaluating at full precision vs. amp_bf16.

 ## Sample scripts